watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_bipolar_1D.rst

 All equations are coded as "constraints" (Pyomo).
 Isothermal and isobaric conditions apply.

-The model used here is derived from works by Wilhelm et al. (2002) and Ionescu, Viorel (2023).It has been validated using the bipolar membrane information available online: Fumatech, Technical Data Sheet for
+The model has been validated against the experimental data available from Wilhelm et al. (2002) as well as bipolar membrane information available online: Fumatech, Technical Data Sheet for
 Fumasep FBM, 2020.
 Additional inputs were obtained from from  Ionescu, Viorel (2023).